AfriGen-D/Phenotype_Collection_Toolkits/README.md

 1. In methods section of publications:

-&quot;The data collection toolkits (https://doi.org/10.25375/uct.21152731.v1)used were originally developed by H3ABioNet/H3Africa and later AfriGen-D and were compiled using a variety of resources described in https://GitHub.com/h3abionet/h3aphenstds and, from 2024 onwards, https://github.com/AfriGen-D/Phenotype_Collection_Toolkits.” &quot;.
+&quot;The data collection toolkits (https://doi.org/10.25375/uct.21152731.v1) used were originally developed by H3ABioNet/H3Africa and later AfriGen-D and were compiled using a variety of resources described in https://GitHub.com/h3abionet/h3aphenstds and, from 2024 onwards, https://github.com/AfriGen-D/Phenotype_Collection_Toolkits.” &quot;.

 2. In acknowledgements section: